Background pattern

 • Sensitivity to light

-5. Conservation of ZABART
+5. Storage of ZABART

-Keep out of reach and sight of children.
+Keep out of the reach and sight of children.

-Do not use this medication after the expiration date that appears on the packaging, after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the packaging after EXP.
+The expiry date is the last day of the month stated.

-6. ADDITIONAL INFORMATION
+6. FURTHER INFORMATION

 Composition of Zabart

-Appearance of Zabart and contents of the package
+Appearance of Zabart and packaging

-White or almost white, round, tablets marked on one face with “10” and smooth on the other face.
+White or almost white, round tablets, marked with "10" on one face and smooth on the other face.

 Zabart 10 mg tablets are available in blister packs containing 30 tablets.